medhir/blog/README.md

 # blog

-Personal blogging engine (among other things) written in Go and Typescript.
+Personal blogging engine written in Go and Typescript.

 ## architecture